 Pension Sharing: This is the most common choice, in which the pension is divided into two individual shares and make up part of a final settlement as a lump sum.
 The proportions of each share should be agreed upon by both parties, or, if they cannot agree, the decision can be taken to the family courts.

 Pension Offsetting: By offsetting a pension, its value is weighed against another asset of equal value – quite often property – so that each party receives a fair amount of the overall pot.
 However, it’s important to consider the long term benefits of a pension against the costs of running a home or other depreciable asset in order to make sure the balance is fair.

 Pension Earmarking: Earmarking a pension means that a portion of its value is assigned to one party when the pension comes into payment at a later date.
 However, this might not work for couples who want to make a clean break with a lump sum, or those who are likely to retire at different ages.
 Pension earmarking can also be an issue if the pension-holder dies before they reach retirement or stops contributing to their pension.

 In all cases, pension assets should not be underestimated.
 The value of a pension may well be worth as much as property, and the security of a retirement income may outweigh a short term lump sum.
 Each situation is unique, and it’s worth getting professional legal advice before you make a decision.

 When it comes to calculating assets and negotiating a financial settlement, make sure that any pensions are included in the pot, and you choose the most appropriate method of division for your circumstances.
 The guidance of an experienced solicitor is invaluable here, as they will be able to advise on the long term benefits and how to balance a pension’s value against the rest of your assets.

-Get in touch to speak to one of our family lawyers about any aspect of divorce or separation, or book a free 45-minute consultation to talk things over and let us take the weight off your shoulders.divorce, pensions, separation
+Get in touch to speak to one of our family lawyers about any aspect of divorce or separation, or book a free 45-minute consultation to talk things over and let us take the weight off your shoulders.Tags: divorce, pensions, separation